 - Digital Delivery – The TV networks require commercials to be sent to them via a digital media distribution network.
-The distribution networks in Australia – DubSat and Adstream – charge an ‘ingest’ fee and a fee to send each broadcast dub: up to $320 for express delivery!
+The only two distribution networks autorised to operate in Australia – DubSat and Adstream – charge an ‘ingest’ fee for taking delivery of your ad, a fee to check it, and a fee to send a broadcast dub to each network – up to $300 per ad for express delivery!
 You’re on three networks?
 Three dub fees!

 D. A MENU OF EXTRAS: